Migaalee/machine_learning/README.md

 Compare Classifiers: Finally, we’ll compare the performance of the Naive Bayes and SVM classifiers.
 It’s time for these models to face off—may the best one win (in terms of accuracy, of course)!

+## DBSCAN_kmeans_bacteria_images.ipynb

+### Bacterial Image Clustering Project
+### Objective
+The goal of this project is to examine a set of bacterial cell images using machine learning techniques such as feature extraction, feature selection, and clustering.
+The objective is to assist biologists in organizing similar images, providing insight into the best way to group these images.

+### Dataset
+The dataset consists of 563 images of bacteria, each sized 50x50 pixels with a black background and the segmented bacterial region centered.
+The task involves loading the images, extracting features, selecting the most relevant features, and applying clustering algorithms to group similar images.

+### Key Steps:

+Feature Extraction:
+Three different dimensionality reduction techniques were used to extract features from the images:

+Principal Component Analysis (PCA): Extracted six principal components that capture the maximum variance in the data. t-Distributed Stochastic Neighbor Embedding (t-SNE): Reduced the dimensionality while maintaining local structure, producing six new features.
+Isometric Mapping (Isomap): Preserved the geometry of the dataset while reducing dimensions, extracting six features.
+Feature Selection:
+After feature extraction, statistical methods such as ANOVA and SelectKBest were applied to select the best subset of features.
+These features were further refined using:

+Mutual Information: Evaluated the dependency between the features and the target variable to remove redundant features.
+Clustering Algorithms:
+The project compares different clustering algorithms to find the most suitable one for grouping the bacterial images:

+DBSCAN: A density-based clustering algorithm that finds clusters of varying shapes by identifying dense regions in the feature space.
+K-Means: A partitioning algorithm that divides the dataset into a predefined number of clusters.
+The number of clusters was determined using methods like silhouette scores and the elbow method.
+Clustering Performance Evaluation:
+The performance of the clustering algorithms was assessed using various metrics:

+Silhouette Score: Measures how well the clusters are separated.
+Adjusted Rand Index: Evaluates how well the clustering results match the true labels.
+Parameter Tuning:
+The main parameters of each algorithm (e.g., epsilon for DBSCAN and the number of clusters for K-Means) were varied and evaluated to determine the optimal clustering settings.

+Visualization:
+Several visualization techniques were used to interpret the results:

+Scatter Matrix and Correlation Matrix: Used to identify correlations between features.
+Cluster Plots: Visualized the clusters formed by K-Means and DBSCAN.